Withdrawing & SAP

 Withdrawal from the University

 It is the responsibility of any student wishing to withdraw from Longwood to initiate the official withdrawal process with the University.
-Students wishing to withdraw from Longwood should contact the Dean's Office of their respective major to initiate this process.
-Undeclared students and special undergraduate students should report to the Dean of Liberal Arts and Sciences.
+Students wishing to withdraw from Longwood should contact the Registrar's Office to initiate this process.
 The complete Withdrawal Policy may be found in the Longwood University Catalog.

 Treatment of Title IV Aid When a Student Withdraws